 - 1. On December 7, 2004, the City Council adopted an update to the Housing Element of the General Plan. - 2.
 Section 65588 of the California Government Code requires that Housing Elements be updated per a schedule established by the Legislature.
 According to that section, the City was due to have adopted an updated Housing Element by August 31, 2009. - 3.
 A draft updated Housing Element was presented to the Planning Commission and City Council in May 2009 at a public workshop.
 Organizations and persons with an interest in affordable housing matters or who owned property that the Housing Element identified as being appropriately zoned to accommodate the City's share of the Regional Housing Need were notified of the workshop and the availability of the draft Housing Element at least one month prior to the workshop. - 4.
-In May 2009, the City submitted a copy of the Draft Housing Element to HCD, as required by Government Code Section 65585, for their review and a determination whether the draft element conformed with State Housing Element Law (Government Code Sections 65580 et seq.) - 5.
-On July 16, 2009, HCD sent a letter to the City indicating that it had completed its review of the draft Housing Element and determined that it needed further revision to conform with State Housing Element Law.
+In May 2009, the City submitted a copy of the Draft Housing Element to HCD, as required by Government Code Section 65585, for their review and a determination whether the draft element conformed to State Housing Element Law (Government Code Sections 65580 et seq.) - 5.
+On July 16, 2009, HCD sent a letter to the City indicating that it had completed its review of the draft Housing Element and determined that it needed further revision to conform to State Housing Element Law.
 Their letter listed 25 changes that needed to be made.
 A copy of this letter is included in the Housing Element as Appendix A-1. - 6.
 The major issues raised by HCD and the City's response will be summarized in the Analysis Section of this report (below). - 7.
-In early July 2009, the Draft Uptown/Town Centre Specific Plan was published.
-The City formed 3 ad hoc committees and assigned top priority to that project.
-The further revision of the draft Housing Element to address HCD's comments was assigned a lower priority. - 8.
+Receipt of HCD's comments on the draft Housing Element coincided with publication of the Draft Uptown/Town Centre Specific Plan.
+The City decided to assign a lower priority to updating the Housing Element while that specific plan was being reviewed. - 8.
 In late March, a copy of the draft Housing Element was sent to HCD for review.
 On May 16, 2011, the City received HCD's comments via email (Attachment 4).

-9. The proposed Housing Element Amendment is subject to the California Environmental Quality Act (CEQA).
+- 9. At its meeting of May 24, 2011, the Planning Commission conducted a public hearing on the 2011 draft Housing Element and, on a 5-0-2 vote (2 commissioners were absent), recommended that the City Council adopt it subject to changes presented in the staff report to address HCD's latest comments. - 10.
+The proposed Housing Element Amendment is subject to the California Environmental Quality Act (CEQA).
 The draft Housing Element does not authorize any more development (i.e. numbers or locations of dwelling units) or change of rate of development than that established by the Land Use Element of the General Plan.
 A full Environmental Impact Report was prepared for the 2003 General Plan Update; Negative Declarations were prepared for subsequent amendments to the Land Use Element.
 An Initial Study was conducted, and it concludes that the draft Housing Element will not have any significant effect on the environment and that no mitigation measures are necessary.
 It is proposed, therefore, that the City Council adopt a Negative Declaration for this amendment.